apike/allenpike.com/_posts/2010-04-05-choosing-a-viewport-for-ipad-sites.markdown

 ## Viewports

-Mobile Safari presents desktop-sized sites on small screens by rendering to a virtual browser screen that is 980px ((Of course, when the iPad is in landscape orientation of 1024px wide, it will use 1024px.)) wide, and letting you pan and zoom that page.
+Mobile Safari presents desktop-sized sites on small screens by rendering to a virtual browser screen that is 980px[^1] wide, and letting you pan and zoom that page.
 Viewport tags let you tell Mobile Safari that your site displays properly narrower than 980px, and set other preferences for scaling your page.

 Craig Hockenberry famously [determined the ideal viewport tag](http://furbo.org/2007/07/24/one-line-of-code/) for content sites in the iPhone era.
 That technique is no longer sufficient for the iPad because it can blow up your content larger than 1:1, blurring your images.